Thomas L. Kane

 Thomas Leiper Kane (January 27, 1822 – December 26, 1883) was an American attorney, abolitionist, philanthropist, and military officer who was influential in the western migration of the Latter-day Saint movement and served as a Union Army colonel and general of volunteers in the American Civil War.
 He received a brevet promotion to major general for gallantry at the Battle of Gettysburg.

 After meeting members of the Church of Jesus Christ of Latter-day Saints at an 1846 Philadelphia conference, Kane offered to help in their conflicts with the US government as they tried to migrate West.
 He negotiated to allow them to occupy land along the Missouri River, and later worked to help Utah achieve statehood.
 He passed on an offer to govern the territory, giving the position to Brigham Young.
-During 1857 and 1858, Kane attempted to mediate a dispute between the Latter-day Saints and the US government, persuading Young to concede his governorship to President Buchanan's appointee, preventing further escalation of the Utah War.
+During 1857 and 1858, Kane attempted to mediate a dispute between the Latter-day Saints and the US government, persuading Young to concede his governorship to President James Buchanan's appointee, preventing further escalation of the Utah War.

 During the Civil War, Kane organized a Pennsylvania regiment (the "Bucktails"), and served as lieutenant colonel.
 After his promotion of brigadier general of volunteers, he journeyed by railroad and buggy to convey intelligence about Robert E. Lee's Gettysburg Campaign.
 Kane and his brigade were victorious at Gettysburg, but Kane had fallen ill and was forced to resign his commission.
 After the war, Kane and his family settled and helped establish Kane, Pennsylvania.
 He died of pneumonia in 1883.
 Both Kane County, Utah, and Kanesville Tabernacle are named for Kane.
 The Kane Historic Preservation Society maintains the Thomas L. Kane Memorial Chapel in Kane, Pennsylvania, and a statue of Kane stands in the Utah State Capitol, titled "Friend of the Mormons".